 - Before fusion, the junction is cartilaginous and biomechanically vulnerable

-- Injury mechanisms include:
+- Common injury mechanisms include:

-- Acute trauma (e.g. sports injury, fall)
+- Acute trauma (sports injury, fall)

 - Repetitive microtrauma